A Few More Tang Poems

 Ask me where I have come from

-Questions and answers not finished
+Questions and answers still unfinished

 The children set out wine